 - (6) Investments The Organization reports its investment in debt securities at their fair value in the Statement of Financial Position.
-Unrealized gains and losses are included in the change in net assets in the accompanying Statement of Activities. - (7) Fixed assets and depreciation Fixed assets are recorded at cost or the estimated fair market value at time of donation.
+Unrealized gains and losses are included in the change in net assets in the accompanying Statement of Activities. - (7) Inventory The inventory cost is stated using the first-in, first-out (FIFO) method.
+Purchased food is stated at cost and donated food is valued at the estimated cost per pound established by a national not-for-profit organization. - (8) Fixed assets and depreciation Fixed assets are recorded at cost or the estimated fair market value at time of donation.
 Depreciation and amortization are calculated using the straight-line method over the estimated useful lives of the assets.
 Expenditures for repairs and maintenance are charged to expense.
-Property retired or otherwise disposed of is removed from the appropriate asset and related accumulated depreciation accounts. - (8) Functional expenses The cost of providing various programs and supporting activities have been reported on a functional basis in the Statement of Activities and in the Statement of Functional Expenses.
-Accordingly, certain costs have been allocated among the various programs and supporting services based on estimates made by management.
+Property retired or otherwise disposed of is removed from the appropriate asset and related accumulated depreciation accounts.